Welcome!

 Practice Information

-The practice offers two categories of treatment using ultraviolet light: Narrowband UVB phototherapy and PUVA phototherapy.
-These are both used as treatment for psoriasis, eczema, vitiligo and other less common conditions.
-The practice also offers pulse dye laser therapy for port wine stains and spider veins on the skin.
+The practice also offers Candela VBeam Perfecta pulse dye laser therapy for port wine stains and spider veins/cherry angiomas on the skin.
 In addition, patients with sensitivity to sunlight are seen for evaluation, testing and treatment.

 Dr. Elisabeth Richard has been with the practice since 2009.
 The practice was founded in 1985 by Dr. Warwick Morison and has been located at Johns Hopkins at Green Spring Station since 1997.
 Drs.
 Richard and Morison worked together to care for patients until his retirement in 2015.

-She graduated in 2001 from the University of Massachusetts Medical School, and moved to Maryland to train in Dermatology at Johns Hopkins Hospital.
-It was during Dermatology training at Johns Hopkins that she met Dr. Morison and became interested in the therapeutic potential of light.
-She joined the Johns Hopkins faculty in 2005, and continues to work part-time for the Department of Dermatology, educating residents and practicing general dermatology.
+She graduated in 2001 from the University of Massachusetts Medical School and moved to Maryland to train in Dermatology at Johns Hopkins Hospital.
+It was during Dermatology training at Johns Hopkins that she met Dr. Morison and became interested in inflammatory dermatologic disorders and the therapeutic potential of light.
+She joined the Johns Hopkins faculty in 2005 and continues to work part-time for the Department of Dermatology, educating residents and practicing general dermatology.

-"In dermatology, so many diseases that have been otherwise difficult to treat respond to ultraviolet light therapy.
-By specializing in this unique area of dermatology, my greatest professional satisfaction comes from using ultraviolet light to successfully treat patients that have otherwise failed prior therapies.
-These successes yield such tremendous benefits to patients and their quality of life.
+"My greatest professional satisfaction comes from the successful treatment of patients and diseases that have otherwise failed prior therapies using ultraviolet light therapy and/or medical therapies.
+These treatments can yield such tremendous benefits to patients and their quality of life.
 Knowing I have the knowledge and tools to change someone's life inspires me to give my best."

 Directions & Contact Information